Gayatrisheo/MovieMania/README.md

 # MovieMania
-# My Awesome Django Website

-Welcome to My Awesome Django Website!
+Welcome to MovieMania!
 This website is built using the Django framework and offers a platform to watch and read about movies.

 ## Getting Started